Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

-\subsubsection{Hyperbolic potential:$ V=V_{0} \cosh(\mu\phi)$}
+\subsubsection{Hyperbolic potential: $V=V_{0} \cosh(\mu\phi)$}

 If we consider a wider class of self-interaction potentials beyond the constant and exponentials the system (\ref{autonomousGen}) is not a closed system of ordinary differential equations as in general $\frac{V'}{V}$ defined in (\ref{s-variable}) is a function of scalar field itself.
 In order to go further to analyze the phase space dynamics of the system one has to take account of an extra variable $s$ in the autonomous system (\ref{autonomousGen}).
-Thus, we introduce a new dynamical variable for studying the dynamics under hyperbolic potential $ V=V_{0} \cosh(\mu\phi)$ \cite{Sahni1,Sahni2,García-Salcedo1} .
+Thus, we introduce a new dynamical variable for studying the dynamics under hyperbolic potential $V=V_{0} \cosh(\mu\phi)$\cite{Sahni1,Sahni2,Salcedo1}.
 The extra equation will be in the form:

 where $f(s)=s^{2}\Gamma-s^2$, with the quantity $\Gamma=\Gamma(\phi) =\frac{V''V}{V'^{2}}$ as a function of scalar field $\phi$.
-Introducing the interaction term (\ref{Interaction1}), and the equation (\ref{s-equation}) in the autonomous system (\ref{autonomousGen}) the compact system of ordinary differential equations will be the following:\\
+Inserting the additional equation (\ref{s-equation}) in the autonomous system (\ref{autonomousGen}), the interaction term of model 1 (from equation (\ref{Interaction1})) then gives the following autonomous system

-where $f(s)=(\mu^{2}-s^{2})$ Since, $s=-\mu \tanh(\mu\phi)$ which implies that $-\mu\leq s \leq \mu$ so, the phase space is bounded.
+where $f(s)=(\mu^{2}-s^{2}).$ Since, $s=-\mu \tanh(\mu\phi)$ which implies that $-\mu\leq s \leq \mu$ so, the phase space is bounded.
 The compact phase space is as follows: